 Mark teaches creative writing at the University of Pittsburgh, putting to use degrees in fiction, journalism, and creative nonfiction.

 Mark has this odd quirk in which he writes about himself in the third person.
-Contact him to discuss his writing and services, and he’ll promise to hold this quirk at bay.
+Contact him to discuss his writing, and he’ll promise to hold this quirk at bay.

 reach him at:

 “Mark Kramer’s attention to detail and diligence in meeting deadlines made him one of Geneva Global’s top contract-based writers.”

 former Managing Editor at Geneva Global